-After jumping back into the world of technology for a few years I made my second film: a historical documentary called The King’s Highway which won “Best Feature Documentary” at the 2016 FirstGlance Film Festival and is now seen worldwide via LA based distributor Indie Films.
-During the process of making the film, in order to film all of the aerial cinematography scenes, I trained to be an FAA certified drone pilot, and created VideoDroneMe.
+After jumping back into the world of technology for a few years I made my second film: a historical documentary called The King’s Highway which won “Best Feature Documentary” at the 2016 FirstGlance Film Festival and is now seen worldwide via LA based distributor Indie Rights.
+During the process of making the movie, in order to film all of the aerial cinematography scenes, I trained to be an FAA certified drone pilot, and created a aerial photography business.

 In 2010, shortly after producing my first film, I became enamored with smartphones.
 The iPhone was a childhood dream come true.
-I had been building websites for well over a decade, so I immersed myself in the world of mobile technology and tried to build a few different concepts.
+I had been building websites for well over a decade, so I immersed myself in the world of mobile technology and built a few different platforms.
 Trial and error led me to create Instamour, a video discovery platform that graduated from the StartFast Venture Accelerator in 2014.
-Since my initial success with mobile technology, in 2016 I was approached to help build RyteCare – an on demand Healthcare platform.
+Since my initial success with mobile technology, I began to get hired by various startups to help them with their platforms.
+In 2016 I was approached to help build RyteCare – an on demand Healthcare platform.
 Then in 2017, I became a Cofounder of video entertainment platform, InVidMe.

 While running tech startups, Google flew me out to their Mountain View HQ in 2015 to interview me for a Startup Program Management role to help entrepreneurs in their various programs.
 I was already helping many entrepreneurs on a daily basis and realized I was repeating the same methods, tactics and strategies every day.
 I knew the best way to reach a larger audience and help as many people as possible was to write it all down.

 My favorite part of being an entrepreneur is being asked to participate in speaking engagements at various universities and events.
 While at these events, I mentor tech startups, college students and business owners on how to succeed using my methodologies.
+I realized there was a gap in the market for these entrepreneurs and started a web and mobile dev shop to help them with their ideas.
 To increase my outreach, I created a How To Video Series hosted on Youtube that is partnered with ZoominTV.

 Lastly, I’m a cryptocurrency advocate, and I believe in the future of cryptocurrency, smart contracts, and a decentralized Internet.
 I produced a web series with Bitcoin legend Charlie Shrem for his company Crypto.IQ in 2018.